riverwaysoft/php-converter/README.md

                 new DateTimeTypeResolver(),
                 new ClassNameTypeResolver(),
 +               new InlineTypeResolver([
-+                 // Convert libphonnumber object to string
++                 // Convert libphonnumber object to a string
 +                 'PhoneNumber' => 'string',
-+                 // Convert PHP Money object to a custom TS type
++                 // Convert PHP Money object to a custom TypeScript type
 +                 'Money' => '{ amount: number; currency: string }',
 +                 // Convert Doctrine Embeddable to an existing Dto marked as #[Dto]
 +                 'SomeDoctrineEmbeddable' => 'SomeDoctrineEmbeddableDto',